ZacMcClain/441FinalProject/README.txt

 Build Instructions:

-	Simply navigate to the working directory and type 'make.' main.cpp needs to be linked with the OpenGL / freeglut libraries and GLUI.
-The program also makes use of the Point class defined in Point.h
+	Simply navigate to the working directory and type 'make.' main.cpp needs to be linked with the OpenGL / freeglut libraries and GLUI as well as GLEW.
+    It also has a number of custom classes and files who sources can be found in src/ folder. main.cpp must also be linked to the header files for these classes found in the include/ directory.

 	~/path/to/main.cpp $ make
 	if( OS X or *nix )